 The term guna indicates what we desire, and the term karma indicates what we deserve; both exist as possibilities, but their combination in time produces the cycle of birth and death.
 This is the essence of the Vedic science discussed in an earlier post where guna, karma, and kāla were described as three laws of nature.
 This post takes that description forward and elaborates on the unique role played by karma and its significance in the creation of experiences.
-For example, we have previously seen how the three-dimensional space of ordinary experience is produced by karma.
-The post also discusses the law of karma at length and describes how this law involves an interaction between guna and karma, which produce one another, and their interaction creates a cycle.
+The post also discusses the law of karma at length and describes how the consequences of our actions are produced through an interaction between guna and karma, which produce one another, and their interaction creates a cycle.

 Table of Contents

 - 1 Role vs. Person